 Section 3-3a of the Norwegian Accounting Act (regnskapsloven) requires disclosures of insurance coverage for board members and the CEO of the company.
-Nordea Eiendomskreditt is covered by the Nordea group insurance covering the personal liabilities of its management (e.g. board members, CEO).
-The policy limit is in line with good standard for global banks.
+Nordea Eiendomskreditt is covered by the Nordea Group insurance covering the personal liabilities of its management (e.g. board members, CEO).
+The terms and conditions including total limit of liability of the policy are in line with large European banks.